Guidance for Postgraduate Researchers

 During your placement

-You can use this Induction Checklist to confirm that all required elements are addressed by your Placement Host within the first two weeks of your placement (pro-rata for part-time placements).
+You can use this Induction Checklist to confirm that all required elements are addressed by your placement host within the first two weeks of your placement (pro-rata for part-time placements).
 To receive an editable copy of this document, please click on File>Download>Microsoft Word.

-You should continue to have regular supervisory meetings with your Research Supervisor(s).
+You should continue to have regular supervisory meetings with your research supervisor(s).
 They will check in with you to see how your placement is going, and will offer you support and advice to help you get the most out of your experience.

 As part of your placement, you are required to complete an assessment.
+You will be assessed on a pass/fail basis, and you must pass this assessment to pass your placement.

 You will need to:

-• deliver an oral presentation or briefing to your Placement Host
+• deliver an oral presentation or briefing to your placement host

 • submit an output to accompany the oral presentation